TrainWithShubham/90DaysOfDevOps/2026/day-42/day-42-runners.md

-# Day 42 – GitHub Hosted Runners
+# Day 42 – Runners: GitHub-Hosted & Self-Hosted

+## Task 1: GitHub Hosted Runners

 ## Overview
 In this task I learned how GitHub Actions workflows run on **GitHub-hosted runners** and how the same workflow can execute jobs on different operating systems.
 I created a workflow that runs **three jobs in parallel** on Ubuntu, Windows, and macOS runners and prints information about each runner.

 ---

-# Task – GitHub Hosted Runners

 ## Goal
 Create a workflow with **3 jobs**, each running on a different operating system: